nin0-dev/sadantify/README.md

 Currently the `applyPatch.mjs` script supports Windows and Linux (tested on Arch + Hyprland).

+One thing is that for loading the entrypoint we reference [hardcoded variables](/src/webpack/loader.ts).
+Linux versions will always be behind MacOS and Windows, so if these change between versions it won't work on Linux until it's caught up.
+You can change these to test or make a fix for this but I don't have access to testing that stuff right now so I will leave it to someone else.

 ## Manual Updating

 The idea of manual updating is that you delete the `.spa` files in the `Apps` folder of the Spotify install and then re-run the installer.